 In short, no, not inherently.
 No breed is more dangerous than another.
 However, since Pit Bulls are often bred for fighting and other aggressive behaviors, it can be a learned and conditioned behavior that often can’t be unlearned until it’s too late.

 Do Pit Bulls have locked jaw?

 No, this is a common myth because the breed has a super strong bite, standing at number four on the list of the strongest.
 For example, a Kangal has a PSI of 743, the highest of all canines.
 But a Pit Bull can inflict severe damage, but it doesn’t mean it won’t let go.

 Can I identify a Pit Bull?

 Not by simply looking at a dog.
-Pit Bull statistics show there are so many different breeds and mixes that the AKC doesn’t even recognize Pit Bull as a breed on its own.
+Pit Bull statistics show there are so many different breeds and mixes like the Pit Bull Terrier mix, that the AKC doesn’t even recognize Pit Bull as a breed on its own.
 Unfortunately, this is what causes so many misconceptions about Pit Bulls, and they are basically constantly misidentified.